Diamond enhancement: Irradiation

 Gamma ray treatment is also uncommon, because although it is the safest and cheapest irradiation method, successful treatment can take several months.
 The color produced is a blue to blue-green which penetrates the whole stone.
 Such diamonds are not annealed.
 The blue color can sometimes approach that of natural Type IIb diamonds, but the two are distinguished by the latter's semiconductive properties.
 As with most irradiated diamonds, most gamma ray-treated diamonds were originally tinted yellow; the blue is usually modified by this tint, resulting in a perceptible greenish cast.

 The two most common irradiation methods are neutron and electron bombardment.
 The former treatment produces a green to black color that penetrates the whole stone, while the latter treatment produces a blue, blue-green, or green color that only penetrates about 1 mm deep.
-Annealing of these stones (from 500–900 °C for neutron-bombarded stones and from 500–1200 °C for electron-bombarded stones) produces orange, yellow, brown, or pink.
+Annealing of these stones (from 500 to 900 °C for neutron-bombarded stones and from 500 to 1200 °C for electron-bombarded stones) produces orange, yellow, brown, or pink.
 Blue to blue-green stones that are not annealed are separated from natural stones in the same manner as gamma ray-treated stones.

 Prior to annealing, nearly all irradiated diamonds possess a characteristic absorption spectrum consisting of a fine line in the far red, at 741 nm – this is known as the GR1 line and is usually considered a strong indication of treatment.
 Subsequent annealing usually destroys this line, but creates several new ones; the most persistent of these is at 595 nm.

 Some irradiated diamonds are completely natural.
 One famous example is the Dresden Green Diamond.
 In these natural stones the color is imparted by "radiation burns" in the form of small patches, usually only skin deep, as is the case in radium-treated diamonds.
 Naturally irradiated diamonds also possess the GR1 line.
 The largest known irradiated diamond is the Deepdene.